seerhein-lab/micgwaf/micgwaf-core/src/docs/requestProcessing.md

 indicating that the request originated from a POST of a form.
 If yes, it starts the process phase.
 There, the page component from which the POST originated is identified.
 If such a component exists, its process method is called, which returns the component to render, or null, in which case the component to render is set to the processed page component.
 The component to render is stored in the session, and a redirect is issued as response, to redirect to the rendered page.
 This concludes handling of the POST, and the handler returns true to indicate the request has been handled.

 If no such component exists or the request is no POST process, the render phase is started instead, which renders the component stored in the session.
 If no such component exists, the application class is asked to return the appropriate handler for the current path.
 If no component is returned, the PRG handler acknowledges that it could not handle the request and returns false.
-If a renderable component is identified, it is asked to render itself, and then the handler returns true
+If a renderable component is identified, it is asked to render itself, and then the handler returns true.

+If an uncaught exception occurs during processing or rendering, the application's handleException method is called which returns a component to display an error page.
+By default, this prints the message "an error occurred".
+It is recommended to overwrite the application's handleException() method to provide a more sophisticated error handling.

 TODO describe step parameter